osquery/osquery/docs/wiki/development/building.md

 ## Windows 10

-The root folder is assumed to be `C:\`
+The initial directory is assumed to be `C:\`

-Note: The intention here is to reduce the length of the prefix of the osquery folder, since Windows and msbuild have a 255 characters max path limit.
+**Note:** Since Windows and `msbuild` have a 255 characters max path limit, starting the build in the shortest directory path possible is recommended to avoid problems when building.

 ### Step 1: Install Windows prerequisites